-The CARES Act authorized the SBA Administrator to provide up to \$10,000 as an advance payment in the amount requested within three days after receiving an EIDL application from an eligible entity.
+Congress decided to use the SBA, not FEMA, to provide disaster grants to assist small businesses affected by COVID-19.
+For example, the CARES Act authorized the SBA Administrator to provide up to \$10,000 as an advance payment in the amount requested within three days after receiving an EIDL application from an eligible entity.
 Applicants were not required to repay the advance payment, referred to in the CARES Act as an Emergency EIDL grant, even if subsequently denied an EIDL loan.
-Due to https://www.fema.gov/disaster/4480.
+Due to anticipated demand, the SBA limited Emergency EIDL grants to \$1,000 per employee, up to a maximum of \$10,000.